 The RTE offers a wide range of formatting options for text content.
-The user interface is similar to familiar word processing software, making it intuitive to use.
+The user interface is similar to familiar word processing software like Word, making it intuitive to use.
 The inserted formatting is automatically converted into HTML commands.
-In the backend, the appearance of the text can be approximately recognized, but it is essential to check changes in the frontend.
+In the TYPO3 backend, the appearance of the text can be approximately recognized, but it is essential to check changes also in the frontend.

 The crucial difference between the two styles is the area they affect.
 Block styles always apply to an entire paragraph.
 To set a block style in the editor you just need to click in the paragraph you want to format and then select the style you want from the dropdown menu.
 An entire paragraph will be affected by the change without the need to select anything.
 This also means that you need to place text in a different paragraph if you want to format it differently/normally.
 The following block styles are available: